lsug/lsug-website/CONTRIBUTING.md

 ## Code structure

-The project has four modules:
+The project is laid out in four modules:

  - `client` contains the website ScalaJS code
  - `server` is responsible for serving the website and HTTP resources
  - `protocol` contains the code shared between the two
  - `web` is used for deployment and contains certain static assets

-Each module has a corresponding directory.

 ### Terminology